indiqusdocs/apiculus/docs/Subscribers/Storage/ObjectStorageBucket/FeatureListandIntegrationDetails.md

 ## Specific Integration Touchpoints

-- **Create Buckets** - Users can create Buckets with unique names following the naming convention mentioned on Apiculus CloudConsole.
+- **Create Buckets** - Users can create Buckets with unique names following the naming convention mentioned on Apiculus Cloud Console.
-- **Add Objects** -  Users can add Objects to their respective Buckets using Apiculus CloudConsole.
+- **Add Objects** -  Users can add Objects to their respective Buckets using Apiculus Cloud Console.
-- **Manage Service on Cloudian Hyperstore** -  Detailed Object and Bucket management is done via the HyperStore admin panel which can be accessed directly from Apiculus CloudConsole.
+- **Manage Service on Cloudian Hyperstore** -  Detailed Object and Bucket management is done via the HyperStore admin panel which can be accessed directly from Apiculus Cloud Console.

 ## Feature List